hortonworks/streamline/docs/CustomProcessor.md

 ### Get jar file

 To download the jar file associated with the custom processor use the GET requests below.
-Note that the get URL ends with the name of the file.
-This has to be the same name that was used to assign the property jarFileName in custom processor post/put.
+Note that the get URL ends with the name of the custom processor.
+This has to be the same name that was used to create or update the custom processor using post/put.

-`GET /api/v1/catalog/streams/componentbundles/PROCESSOR/custom/streamline-core.jar`
+`GET /api/v1/catalog/streams/componentbundles/PROCESSOR/custom/Console_Custom_Processor`

 ## Auto upload for Custom Processors